Definition and Example of Day Trading

 How Day Trading Works

-There are several different styles of day trading, suited to different day trader personalities.
-The styles range from short-term trading such as scalping where positions are only held for a few seconds or minutes, to longer-term swing and position trading where a position may be held throughout the trading day.
+There are many types of day trading, each with features suited to different trader styles.
+They range from short-term trading, such as scalping where assets are only held for a few seconds or minutes, to longer-term swing and position trading where an asset may be held throughout the trading day.

 The main types of day trading markets are futures, options, currencies, and stock markets.
 Within these types, there are groups of markets based on stock indexes (such as the Dow Jones, and the DAX), currency exchange rates (such as the Euro to U.S. Dollar exchange rate), and commodities (such as gold and oil).

 Day traders can have access to all of the exchanges and their markets via direct access brokers, so called because they offer direct access to the exchange.
 Going through a broker is the fastest way to engage in trading at the lowest cost.

 Day Trading vs. Swing Trading